Zaxerf1234/AmongUsLimitBypasser/README.md

 A: No.

 ## Q: Can I customize role settings with this tool?
-A: Currently, role settings cannot be customized—only basic settings are available.
+A: Currently, role settings cannot be customized - only basic settings are available.
 However, I’m working on this feature, and it will be included in a future update.

 ## Q: There's no "settings.amogus" file.
 What should I do?
 A: Make sure you’ve launched the game and created a room at least once.
 Then try again.